 I so enjoy optometry.
 For me, it’s great being in my own practice.
 One of the most enjoyable parts is that I could get to know many of my patients.
 They’re not just another set of eyeballs.
 I have seen many of the patients who started as primary school age individuals reach college and adulthood.
 I have also seen patients who have retired and they relate to what they’re doing.
 Many times these patients will tell me what’s going on with their family or friends.
 I really feel good that they’ve entrusted me with such a vital part of their life, their vision.

 We, as optometrists, play a very important part in our patients’ lives.
 In certain cases, the care we render could be life saving.
-Also, more common, is that we can improve their quality of life through our care.
+Also, more common, is that we can improve their quality of life through our care visit this website.
 When a number of my patients state that they love coming into the office, I really feel great.
 It so makes me feel that I’ve chosen a great profession.
 This is even more to the point as I knew I wanted to be an optometrist as early as my junior year in high school.

 When examining patients for glasses and contact lenses, being able to have those patients see clearly with the prescription is of course very important.
 I recently prescribed a pair of glasses for a patient whose comment was, “I feel like my jaw is unclenching when I put these on.”
 This is because the eyes did not work well together and when I prescribed a lens called “prism,” it helped the eyes to work better with each other.
 In another case, I was doing vision training with a college football player.
 His comment was “that everything looked as it was unfolding a lot more slowly implying that he was able to react to a situation on the field more quickly.